 iv.
 Through Manufacturer’s Website

-If you know the model name and number of your processor, you can head over to the vendor’s website to get all the information you need for the processor including the number of cores.
+If you know your processor’s model name and number, you can head over to the vendor’s website to get all the information you need, including the number of cores it has.

-This is an excellent method to find out the number of Cores you have if you do not have the CPU installed in your PC yet.
+This is an excellent method to determine the number of Cores you have if you still need to install the CPU in your PC.

 v.
 Using Third-Party Software